bsuraj23/NineThirtyBatch/README.md

 (05-08-2025)

-1.find any 5 commands to implement in the command prompt?
+1.find any 5 commands to implement in the command prompt? -ipconfig:Displays all computer's IP/TCP address and network details, and also used to reset your pasword. -ping:Tests cennectivity to another network device or website. -cd(change directory):Navigates between folders in CMD. -dir:Lists files and folders in the current directory. -cls:clear the command prompt screen.

 2.Check whether 'char' datatype exist in python or not?
 3.What are the features of python?